Steps Towards a Theory of Visual Information: Active Perception, Signal-to-Symbol Conversion and the Interplay Between Sensing and Control: Discussion

 Furthermore, nuisances that are not invertible, such as occlusions, can be factored out through a controlled sensing action.
 Indeed, control is the ``currency'' that trades off performance in a perception process.
 The more control an agent can exercise on the sensing process, the tighter the bound that can be guaranteed on the reduction of the Actionable Information Gap.

 The models we describe in this manuscript are idealized abstractions.
 Nevertheless, an abstraction is useful to guide investigation and to evaluate existing schemes.
 In fact, one of the many possible objections to our program is that the models we used in our analysis (for illumination, deformation, occlusion etc.) are so simplistic as to make the formalization exercise futile.
 Better is to devise new algorithms and test them on empirical benchmarks.
 That is generally true, although an abstraction allows us to ascertain how different algorithms are related, and determine not just whether one works better than another, but why.
 Shannon's sampling theorem is valid only for strictly band-limited signals, a wildly idealized abstraction of real signals.
-And yet, it provides useful guidelines for the design of certain algorithms, for instance for audio processing. \begin{rem}[Limitations of the symbolic notation] The notation $h(g,\xi,\nu)$ is meant to separate the role of invertible (group) nuisances $g$ and non-invertible nuisances $\nu$.
+And yet, it provides useful guidelines for the design of certain algorithms, for instance for audio processing. \cut{\begin{rem}[Limitations of the symbolic notation] The notation $h(g,\xi,\nu)$ is meant to separate the role of invertible (group) nuisances $g$ and non-invertible nuisances $\nu$.
 However, non-invertible nuisances such as occlusions can arise from the interplay of group transformations $g$ and acting on the scene $\xi$.
 For instance, a non-convex scene can generate self-occlusions via the action of a planar translation, which is a group.
 This is why we call the entity $h(g,\xi, 0)$ a ``hypothetical'' image, because in practice it is not possible to act on the scene $\xi$ through a group $g$ without generating non-invertible nuisances.
 Instead, in general we have $\nu = \nu(\xi, g)$, so non-invertible nuisances can appear through the action of a group acting on the scene.
 Thus also the notation $I\circ g \circ \nu$ and the composition of group actions and nuisances is inconsistent unless we take into account this dependency through a more elaborate notation, referring to an explicit model such as one of those described in Appendix \ref{sect-image-formation}.
 As a consequence, the notion of commutativity has also to be specified with respect to a specific image-formation model, rather than the generic symbolic model.
+This can be confusing at first reading, but the fact that non-invertible nuisances cannot be dealt with in pre-processing, and that reducing the resulting information gap requires control of the sensing process, remains, and is already illustrated by the simplified formal notation. \end{rem}}